• Products

 Use manage sprints permission for advanced cases

-The 'Manage Sprints' permission (only available to Jira Software users) is a project permission that allows users to perform the following sprint-related actions:
+The 'Manage Sprints' permission (only available to Jira users) is a project permission that allows users to perform the following sprint-related actions:

 • Creating sprints